caschb/AscHTTP/README.md

 # AscHTTP

-Toy HTTP server to play around with the protocol and with socks.
+Toy HTTP server to play around with the protocol and with sockets.